 This company specializes in dinner cruises, but each of their trips from Manhattan includes views of the Statue of Liberty.
 Anyone looking for romantic views of this magnificent landmark should consider a dining cruise.
 Although it may be costly, some reviewers recommend this excursion for date nights.
 Many customers appreciate the fact that this cruise ship drifts by Lady Liberty.

 New York Pass holders can get $10 off of a dinner cruise and $5 off a lunch cruise.

 Manhattan by Sail

 There are both daytime and sunset tours that sail very near the Statue of Liberty.
-Manhattan by Sail is a good option for those using the NY Pass as it is also included.
-Get $2 off retail price with Trusted Tours.
+Manhattan by Sail is a good option for those using an attraction pass as it is included with several of them.
 Depart from the Battery Park (map).
 Most people who use this service to see the Statue of Liberty are pleasantly surprised.
 Several reviews indicate that this is a relaxing and peaceful way to discover one of our nation’s most significant landmarks.
 This sailing adventure is popular among both couples and family audiences.

 This is by far the most budget-friendly option, as it’s completely free!
 If you’re running out of money on your vacation to New York City, we recommend using this option to check out the Statue of Liberty.
 While you’re at it, you could also enjoy one of our free walking tours!
 This ferry service has received a 4 ½ star rating on TripAdvisor.
 Most reviewers agree that this is one of the best and most affordable ways to see Lady Liberty.
 To learn more, check out our post on the Staten Island Ferry.